 We help manage and protect bald eagles to ensure their long term survival.
 In 2022, 267 nesting pairs of bald eagles were monitored in New Jersey.
 250 of these nests were active (laid eggs) and produced 335 young.

 Read about our work to help protect New Jersey's bat population.

 Conserve Wildlife Foundation of NJ tirelessly works to monitor and protect beach nesting birds in New Jersey.

 Conserve Wildlife Foundation is assessing historic bog turtle sites for future habitat restoration projects.

 Conserve Wildlife Foundation has partnered with several other organizations to protect, create, and manage grasslands in New Jersey.

 Conserving terrapins on southern Barnegat Bay and Great Bay through species management, education, and awareness.

-We work closely with biologists with the Endangered and Nongame Species Program to help monitor the peregrine population in New Jersey.
+We work closely with NJDEP Fish & Wildlife's Endangered and Nongame Species Program to help monitor the peregrine falcon population in New Jersey.

 Across the world pollinators are in trouble - and New Jersey is no exception.
 From the clothes we wear, the food we eat, the beverages we drink, to the habitats that surround us - we all depend on pollinators.
 We are working to preserve our wild native species and encourage everyone to play a role in ensuring pollinating species continue to thrive for years to come.

 A citizen-science based banding and re-sighting project on Barnegat Bay that is menat to engage locals and visitors to the New Jersey coast in osprey management and conservation.